Gandi/gandi.cli/gandicli.man.rst

 * ``gandi vm kernel pattern`` list all the available kernels whos name contains the pattern.
 Possible options are ``--flavor TEXT`` to filter given kernel flavors, ``--vm TEXT`` to only show kernels available for a given vm, ``--datacenter FR|US|LU`` to specify a given datacenter.

 * ``gandi vm list`` show all the virtual machine created in Gandi hosting for the account.
-Possible options are ``--state`` which filter the output according to define virtual machine state, ``--id`` to obtain the id of each virtual machine, ``--limit INTEGER`` which list only a subset of the full list of virtual machines.
+Possible options are ``--state`` which filter the output according to define virtual machine state, ``--datacenter`` which filter the output according to virtual machine datacenter, ``--id`` to obtain the id of each virtual machine, ``--limit INTEGER`` which list only a subset of the full list of virtual machines.

 * ``gandi vm info resource`` show details of a specific operation.